Yi So-yeon

-Yi So-yeon (born June 2, 1978) is a South Korean astronaut and biotechnologist who became the first South Korean citizen to fly in space.
+Yi So-yeon (born June 2, 1978) is a South Korean astronaut and biotechnologist who became the first South Korean to fly into space.

-Lee was born and raised in Gwangju, South Korea and graduated from KAIST with a Master's degree in Mechanical Engineering.
-In 2006, she was selected as one of two finalists in the Korean Astronaut Program: a mission to send the first Koreans to space.
-A year later, it was announced that she was to be the backup.
-However, on March 10, 2008, it was announced that she would be the primary.
+Yi was born and raised in Gwangju, South Korea and graduated from KAIST with a Master's degree in Mechanical Engineering.
+In 2006, she was selected as one of two finalists for the Korean Astronaut Program: a mission to send the first Koreans into space.
+A year later, it was announced that she was to be the backup candidate.
+However, on March 10, 2008, it was announced that she would be the primary one.
 On April 8, 2008, she was launched into space alongside two Russian cosmonauts.
-She spent around eleven days in space; on April 19, she returned to the surface.
+She spent around eleven days in space; on April 19, she returned to Earth.

 Afterwards, Yi worked as a researcher at the Korea Aerospace Research Institute (KARI).
 She then attended the International Space University before resigning from KARI to pursue an MBA at the University of California, Berkeley Haas School of Business.
-She then moved to Washington and lectured at Everett Community College and the University of Washington.
+She then moved to Washington and began teaching at Everett Community College and the University of Washington.

 Biography

-Yi So-yeon's father is Yi Gil-soo and mother Jeong Geum-soon, and she was raised in Gwangju, South Korea.
+Yi So-yeon's father is Yi Gil-soo and her mother is Jeong Geum-soon.
+She was raised in Gwangju, South Korea.

 Yi studied at Gwangju Science High School.
-She earned bachelor's and master's degrees with a focus on mechanics at KAIST in Daejeon.
+She then earned her bachelor's and master's degrees at KAIST with a focus on mechanics.
 Her doctorate in biotech systems was conferred on February 29, 2008, in a ceremony at KAIST though she could not attend due to her training commitments in Russia.
-In 2010, she started an MBA program at the Haas School of Business at the University of California, Berkeley In 2015 she taught engineering physics at Everett Community College in Washington State.
+In 2010, she started an MBA program at the Haas School of Business at the University of California, Berkeley.
+In 2015 she was hired to teach engineering and physics at Everett Community College in Washington State.